What to Eat at Restaurants in Japan with Toddlers and Kids

 In Kansai, I recommend the following:

-I’m still new to Kansai so if there’s anything you would recommend, please let me know!
+I’m still fairly new to Kansai so if there’s anything you would recommend, please let me know!

 Taking Babies, Toddlers, and Kids to Restaurants in Japan: Helpful Japanese Phrases